franciellevargas/OPCovidBR/Readme.md

 ACKNOWLEDGEMENT

-The authors are grateful to CAPES, FAPESP and USP Research Office for supporting this work.
+The authors are grateful to CAPES for supporting this work.